Love People Day | JOY for Today

 - Turn my anger into prayer.
 When anger arises toward a person, I am working at training myself to use that anger as a signal to pray.
 To turn the anger into a prayer.
 I give God my anger, I let out all the details of what is gnawing at me, I place it at His feet, and end by asking for a blessing for the other person.
 If a natural blessing doesn't arise, I borrow Brant Hansen's habit and use the Aaronic Blessing of Numbers 6:24-27 ESV: "The Lord bless you and keep you; the Lord make his face shine upon you and be gracious to you; the Lord lift up his countenance upon you and give you peace."

 - Start with the people closest to me.
 The people who are closest to me are often the easiest to overlook.
 I forget that this is my primary service field and minimize the contributions I make here.
 Instead of taking the people nearest me for granted, I'm trying to maximize my relationships with them by practicing loving them the best.
-And there's plenty of opportunity to practice turning my anger to prayer, finding ways to serve them with diligent willingness, and offering them my undivided attention - a top commodity.
+And there's plenty of opportunity to practice turning my anger to prayer, finding ways to serve them with diligent willingness, and offering them my undivided attention - a top commodity - that is coupled with earnest encouragement.

 - Invite others in.
 The simple fact is that I can't love others if I hide from them, as appealing as that might sound.
 To love people, I must be around people.
 So, I am working on inviting others in and accepting their invitations.
 As I do, I'm also inviting God to be a part of the relationship by praying that He blesses, grows, and guides the connection.
 I want His love, not my vain efforts, to do the work here.
 After all, it is His love that every one of us need.